jameshkramer/docs/docs/standard/linq/refactor-extension-method.md

 StyleName:Code >Hello World<
 ```

  Note that this refactoring is a variant of refactoring into a pure function.
-The next topic will introduce the idea of factoring into pure functions in more detail.
+The next article will introduce the idea of factoring into pure functions in more detail.

 ## Next Steps
  The next example shows how to refactor this code in another way, by using pure functions: